 Seven years ago my boss Ed Carson, at The University of Toronto, School of Continuing Studies, suggested I should make my next novel a sequel to As For Me and My House.
 I took Ed’s inspiration, put a little twist on it by adding a Sci-Fi element, and wrote The Beautiful Place.
-The main character, Matthew Bentley, the grandson of Philip Bentley, is the sales manager of The Cryonics Corporation of Canada.
+The main character, the grandson of Philip Bentley, is the sales manager of Argyle, a cryonics company.
 The company’s highly secure state-of-the-art facility where they store the bodies of their frozen patients is called The Beautiful Place.

 I’d like to acknowledge Keath Fraser’s wonderful memoir As For Me and My Body as a source of inspiration for my novel.